 - Jamie McJack in Girls with Slingshots is a rare female example: her "Romance Detective" character has a bubble pipe (Sherlock Holmes' Calabash-style).

-- The Venture Brothers has Professor Richard Impossible, who is also a Standard '50s Father, or rather, husband.
+- The Venture Bros. has Professor Richard Impossible, who is also a Standard '50s Father, or rather, husband.

 - The Simpsons: When Bart visited Hugh Hefner (to get Hef to appear on Krusty's Komeback Special) Hef smoked a pipe, and Bart had a similar looking pipe which blew bubbles.